drkdi/LoudTetris/README.md

 }, 1000);
 ```

-# Wireframes
-The general layout will be a large rectangular canvas centered on the screen, with a description/controls on the right, as well as links to my github/personal site/linkedin.

 # Architecture and Technologies
-* Javascript and HTML5 will serve as the base foundation for the game rendering and mechanics, and using CSS to style the page itself.
+* Javascript and HTML5 serves as the base foundation for the game rendering and mechanics, and CSS3 styles the page itself.
-* Web Audio API will be used for background music and control
+* Web Speech API is used for the voice to input controls
-* An external JS library will be used to convert voice to inputs.

-# Implementation Timeline
- (tentative)
-Day 1: Research and implement canvas for a properly formatted playing field

-Day 2: Implement block shapes and figure out actions

-Day 3: Figure out collisions and combining objects with playing field

-Day 4+: Implement voice API